ericcornelissen/ades/README.md

 The motivation behind this is twofold.
 First, it makes the tool much simpler and faster.
-Second, it acknowledges that software development is dynamic and making changes some time after introduction can be difficult - (guaranteed) reporting the problem when the code is being written simplifies the mitigation process.
+Second, it acknowledges that software development is dynamic and making changes some time after introduction can be difficult - (guaranteed) reporting the violations when the code is being written simplifies the mitigation process.

 ## License